tenzindorji/projectnotes/helm/readme.md

   - Keeps old version and can easily rollback
   - Chart - templating
   - It is Templating Engine
+  - Inheritance
+  - reduce indent errors

 ## what is helm chart?
 - Bundles of yaml files are call helm charts, can be published to others in public registries or download existing one.
 - Sharing charts
+- can versioned deployments
+- can rollback deployments

 ## Architecture